 Because we use real ingredients, GEM is regulated by the FDA as a food, not a supplement.
 This is a big deal.
 Because it not only means that GEM is produced differently (in a facility with other organic food products and not in a lab of pills and capsules), but we’re regulated and labeled differently.

 Let’s dive into the nitty-gritty on what this means for consumers:

-On the top is a nutritional fact panel and the bottom is a supplement panel.
+On the top is GEM's nutritional fact panel and the bottom is a randomly chosen supplement panel.

 These two labels highlight three key differences that illustrate why a nutrition fact panel is better than a supplement one:

 1. No Shady Ingredients: The Food and Drug Administration maintains a list of food ingredients that they have tested and determined as “generally regarded as safe” (GRAS, for short).
 Only products that use all GRAS ingredients can have nutritional fact labels.
 Let’s take energy drinks for example.
 Most energy drinks on the market are labeled as dietary supplements because they contain ingredients that are not GRAS.
 Therefore they aren’t required to list ingredients on the label and can be sold with increasingly dangerous levels of caffeine and toxins.
 This is why Four Loko took a dangerously long five years to get regulated by the FDA.